 ONOS configuration overview

-- Provide ability to apply a batch of operations (via NB gNMI API) targeted at multiple devices to be performed as a transaction; either all changes are applied to all devices or none of the changes are applied to any of the devices.
+- Provide ability to apply a batch of operations (via NB gNMI API) targeted at multiple targets to be performed as a transaction; either all changes are applied to all targets or none of the changes are applied to any of the targets.

-- Track configuration change transactions applied to a set of devices over time and allow rollback (via NB admin API) to previous configuration checkpoints demarcated by the transactions.
+- Track configuration change transactions applied to a set of targets over time and allow rollback (via NB admin API) to previous configuration checkpoints demarcated by the transactions.

 The above features are the principal objectives for the configuration management platform.
 Second order objectives are as follows: